 One falls away not only from one's personal vocation but also from one's generic vocation as a member of the human race.
-Thus all humanity falls with each sin, and not one of us is in principle different from Adam; that is, every one is also the "first" sinner.

-Bonhoeffer's handling of human solidarity in sin is pastorally gentle but strong.
-He holds together a focus on the individual and the human race.
-Significantly, he does this with a simultaneously strong focus on membership of an empirical community: 'The meaning and the reality of such a call can be grasped only by one who has experienced it within an empirical community. ...
-The call comes not to the individual, but to the collective person' - at which point Bonhoeffer alludes to the empirical community of Israel who experienced the history of their calling together, were chastised and comforted as a people.
-This emphasis in Sanctorum Communio on the social character of the Christian calling precludes any individualist conception of the church wherein persons decide for themselves on a whim the meaning of good and evil, and, simultaneously renders meaningless any theory of sin as 'universal' without reference to its social articulation.
+Thus all humanity falls with each sin, and not one of us is in principle different from Adam; that is, every one is also the "first" sinner.25 holds together a focus on the individual and the human race.
+Significantly, he does this with a simultaneously strong focus on membership of an empirical community: "The meaning and the reality of such a call can be grasped only by one who has experienced it within an empirical community. ...
+The call comes not to the individual, but to the collective person" - at which point Bonhoeffer alludes to the empirical community of comforted as a people.
+26 This emphasis in Sanctorum Communio on the social character of the Christian calling precludes any individualist conception of the church wherein persons decide for themselves on a whim the meaning of good and evil, and, simultaneously renders meaningless any theory of sin as 'universal' without reference to its social articulation.27